top of page

 This multi-step process includes informing stakeholders about relevant UN events and participation modalities, outlining registration requirements and selection criteria, obtaining special UN accreditation for the Institute, selecting candidates and preparing delegations to participate, and coordinating joint inputs, statements, and follow-up actions.

-The Institute is an independent, non-profit, non-partisan organization dedicated to strengthening the diplomatic power of civil society actors and academia.
-The Institute is much more than a think tank.
+The Institute is an independent, non-profit, non-partisan, ideologically neutral organization dedicated to strengthening the diplomatic power of civil society actors and academia.
+The Institute is much more than a conservative think tank.

 We work to build a more socially conscious model of public diplomacy that serves societal interests.